-Filter: Click on one or more code groups in the side panel to set a local filter.
+Click on one or more code groups in the filter area on the left to set a local filter.
 This means only the items in the manager are filtered.
 If you want to filter your entire project, then you need to set a global filter.
 See Applying Global Filters for Data Analysis.

-Status Bar: The blue status bar at the bottom shows how many codes there are in the project.
+Status Bar: The status bar at the bottom shows how many codes there are in the project.